Aesthetikx/openai_pipe/README.md

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install the gem by executing:

-    $ bundle add openai_pipe

-If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install openai_pipe